Azure/reliable-web-app-pattern-dotnet/developer-experience.md

 Most configurations in the project are stored in Azure App Configuration with secrets saved into Azure Key Vault.
 To connect to these resources from a developer workstation you need to complete the following steps.

-1. Add your identity to the Azure SQL resource
 1. Set up front-end web app configuration
 1. Set up back-end web app configuration